 Noble Estate Urban Open House

 Celebrate Oregon Wine Month and the start of summer at Noble Estate Urban.
-Pair award winning wines with local cheeses by Fern’s Edge Dairy, Vinnie's Smokin' BBQ, and live music by Henry Cooper on Noble Estate’s urban garden patio.
+Pair award winning wines with local cheeses by Fern’s Edge Dairy, Vinnie's Smokin' BBQ, and live music by Skip Jones on Noble Estate’s urban garden patio.
 Indoor and outdoor seating available.
 Picnics welcomed.